 If leaders treat all things with equal seriousness and respect, their own persons will be taken care of as a matter of course.
 The way to be rid of such personal concerns is to be rid of the distinction between one’s person and the world in which we live.

-Ably travel without tracks;
+Ably travel without set route;

-ably speak without slips;
+ably speak without harming;

 ably shutting without bolts,